 The highest average salaries go to Plant Controllers, who bring in close to $120K annually, though Senior Mechanical Engineers are not far behind at approximately $96K along with Finance Supervisors ($91K) and Quality Managers (around $88K).
 Lear Corporation hands out some of the smallest paychecks to Senior Engineering Technicians (about $67K on average).

-When it comes to location, the highest average paycheck (about $99K annually) can be spotted in Harrisburg, Pa.; Detroit, Mich. ($88K), Wilmington, N.C. (about $84K), and Southfield, Mich. (around $78K) are the next top-paying cities.
-Morristown, Tenn. is near the bottom for pay at $55K.
-Across Lear Corporation's U.S. offices, employees in the state of Pennsylvania earn the most, taking home approximately $99K per year.
+When it comes to location, the highest average paycheck ($99K per year) can be spotted in Harrisburg, Pa.; Detroit, Mich. (approximately $88K), Wilmington, N.C. ($84K), and Southfield, Mich. ($79K) are the next top-paying cities.
+Morristown, Tenn. is one of the lowest-paid cities, with earnings averaging $55K.
+By state, the highest compensation levels appear in Pennsylvania, where the average salary is about $99K annually.

 Years of Experience

 Survey participants who have worked at Lear Corporation for between five and 10 years earn around $85K per year on average.
 Between the one and five year mark, median pay is $59K annually.
 The largest fraction of Lear Corporation people (39 percent) have been working for 20 years or more and earn $91K per year on average.

 Certified Public Accountants are compensated at a much higher rate than non-authorized workers, bringing in close to about $120K annually.
 Acquiring certification to be a Certified Six Sigma Black Belt is rewarded with median pay of $90K per year.
 Lear Corporation workers who hold a Master of Business Administration (MBA), Business Administration are also well compensated, earning approximately $125K on average.